 Adding details

-Free printable adding details worksheet for 5th grade students.
+Adding details worksheet for 5th grade: students add descriptive details to expand each basic sentence.
 Part of our adding details sentences collection.
 Aligned to Common Core standards.

 How do I use this worksheet?